Research Article Volume 16 Issue 2

 Anima focuses on the spiritual dimension of being, seeking to raise the vibrational frequency of patients.
 This pillar confirms the importance of spiritual connection and inner harmony in overcoming fibromyalgia.
 Practices such as meditation, mindfulness and other spiritual techniques are internal to treatment to promote balance, inner peace and a sense of general well-being.

-The implementation of MFDR in Fibromulheres® Treatment is facilitated through an online portal, where patients have access to techniques, exercises and tools to integrate three pillars into their daily routines, as their schedule allows and without the need for transportation to facilitate access treatment, given the limited conditionof most patients with fibromyalgia.
-Treatment is flexible, allowing adjustments to meet changing patient needs and situations.
+The implementation of MFDR in the Fibromulheres® Treatment is facilitated through an online portal, where patients have access to techniques, exercises and tools to integrate the three pillars into their daily routines, as their schedule allows and without the need for transportation to facilitate access to treatment, given the limited condition of most patients with fibromyalgia.
+The treatment is flexible, allowing adjustments to meet the changing needs and situations of patients.

-Special attention is paid to identifying possible emotional, psychological and environmental triggers that may be contributing to the manifestation and intensification of symptoms.
+Special attention is given to identifying possible emotional, psychological and environmental triggers that may be contributing to the onset and intensification of symptoms.
 Based on the initial assessment, a personalized treatment plan is developed, incorporating a range of interventions, including psychological therapies, relaxation techniques, mindfulness practices, and other complementary approaches.

-The implementation of MFDR in Fibromulheres® Treatment represents a hopeful path forward for women struggling with fibromyalgia, offering a more holistic and empathetic approach that addresses both the symptoms and underlying causes of the condition.
+The implementation of MFDR in the Fibromulheres® treatment represents a promising path for women struggling with fibromyalgia, offering a more holistic and empathetic approach that addresses both the symptoms and the underlying causes of the disease.

 The Fibromulheres® approach employs a comprehensive, multidisciplinary methodology to rehabilitate both the mental and physical health of patients with fibromyalgia.
 Using the SAFE® method for quantitative analysis, this study compares the health outcomes of Fibromulheres® participants with a control group, measuring functional health status across a spectrum of biomarkers to assess the impact of treatment.